$267,550Average Value$179Average Price per Sq Ft7Homes For Sale

 Keystone Oaks High students can graduated with college credits

 Kids may attend schools in the Keystone Oaks School District, including Dormont Elementary School, Keystone Oaks Middle School, and Keystone Oaks High School, all graded a B-plus or better on Niche.
 At Keystone Oaks High, students can enroll in a STEM Academy, allowing them to graduate with 15 college credits.
-Parents looking for a private school option may consider Jubilee Christian School, just outside the borough.
+Parents looking for a private school option may consider Jubilee Christian School, just outside the neighborhood.

 Keystone Oaks High School serves students from 9th grade through 10th grade.